OneOffTech/laravel-tus-upload/readme.md

 php artisan vendor:publish --provider="OneOffTech\TusUpload\Providers\TusUploadServiceProvider" --tag=config
 ```

+> If you want to customize both configuration and migrations use `php artisan vendor:publish --provider="OneOffTech\TusUpload\Providers\TusUploadServiceProvider"`

 ### Starting the Tus server

 The tusd binary is already included in the package under the `/bin` folder.